NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 } AttrCatEntry;
 ```
 ### AttrCacheEntry
-The structure AttrCacheEntry stores the Attribute Catalog entry of an attribute of the relation along with some additonal information used during runtime.
+The structure `AttrCacheEntry` stores the Attribute Catalog entry of an attribute of the relation along with some additonal information used during runtime.
 Since a relation can have variable number of attributes, a linked list of struct AttributeCacheEntry elements is maintained to cache all the Attribute Catalog entries together.

-The AttrCacheEntry data field details are as follows:
+The `AttrCacheEntry` data field details are as follows:

 * `attrCatEntry`: Stores the cached Attribute Catalog entry corresponding to an attribute of the relation.
 * `dirty`: Indicates whether the Attribute Catalog entry has been modified.
 The Attribute Catalog entries with the set dirty bit are written back to disk when an open relation is closed in the cache memory.
-* `recId`: Stores the record id {blockNum, slotNum} of the record entry corresponding to the relation's attribute in the Attribute Catalog block on the disk.
+* `recId`: Stores the record id `{blockNum, slotNum}` of the record entry corresponding to the relation's attribute in the Attribute Catalog block on the disk.
 This is useful during the write back of the catalog entry to disk if it had been modified.
-* `searchIndex`: Stores the index id {blockNum, indexNum} of the leaf index block corresponding to the last (previous) search hit for the attribute.
+* `searchIndex`: Stores the index id `{blockNum, indexNum}` of the leaf index block corresponding to the last (previous) search hit for the attribute.
 This entry is used only if there is a B+ Tree created on the attribute.
 B+ Tree search algorithm of the B+ Tree Layer starts searching from the previous hit location for the next hit.
-The entries are initialized to {-1, -1} each time the relation is opened in the cache memory.
-When every Index Leaf Block entry of the B+ Tree has been searched, B+ Tree search resets the searchIndex value to {-1, -1}.
+The entries are initialized to `{-1, -1}` each time the relation is opened in the cache memory.
+When every Index Leaf Block entry of the B+ Tree has been searched, B+ Tree search resets the searchIndex value to `{-1, -1}`.
-* `next`: Gives the pointer to the next AttrCacheEntry element in the linked list.
+* `next`: Gives the pointer to the next `AttrCacheEntry` element in the linked list.

 ```cpp
 typedef struct AttributeCacheEntry {